komachi/ng-nestedtree/README.md

 #### tree

 Object contains the tree.
-There is no limit on allowed properties, but `childrens` is reserved as array for childrens.
+There is no limit on allowed properties, but `childs` is reserved as array for childs, `selected` is a boolean value determining if element is selected, and `expand` determine if an element should be expanded.

 ### on-click-cb

 Function to be triggered on element click.
+An element will be passed.

+### on-expand-cb

+Function to be triggered on expand.
 An element will be passed.

 ### on-childless-click-cb